 PTCBR believes that an integrated light rail and bus network is best placed to serve the current and future transport needs of Canberra, with high-capacity light rail connecting Canberra’s town centres, supported by frequent feeder bus services.

-With the introduction of light rail services in 2019, over a million bus kilometres have been made available from buses that used perform the Civic-Gungahlin rapid bus service.
+When light rail was introduced in 2019, over one million bus kilometres were made available from buses that used perform the Civic-Gungahlin rapid bus service.
 As future stages of the light rail network are rolled out, more bus kilometres will be redirected towards providing frequent feeder services across the rest of Canberra.

-Current bus routes and timetables can be found at Transport Canberra‘s website.
+Current bus routes and timetables can be found at the Transport Canberra website.